This Project Taught Me More About Leadership Than Programming: Two Postmortem Lessons

-Today I want to take a moment and reflect on a finished project.
-Last year, I worked as an independent contractor and engaged in short projects with a client.
-This project was a six-month effort to support group events, like weddings, conferences, and retreats, in a property management system.
+Last year, I worked as an independent contractor and engaged in short projects with an American client.
+This project was a six-month effort to bring group events, like weddings, conferences, and retreats, to a property management system.

 Lesson 1: Have uncomfortable conversations earlier